 Bridges on the main road to Lake Bogue Homa from Hwy 84 have been closed.
 The second entrance must be used until further notice.
-See map below.

 |Black Bass (combined largemouth, spotted and smallmouth)||A 15-inch minimum length limit has been set for all bass so bass kept must be greater than 15 inches with a creel limit of 5 bass per person per day.||Release any fish 15" and below|

 For questions please contact the Bogue Homa Lake Manager, Chris Germany, at (601)425-2148.